10 Things to Do in Encinitas

 Moonlight Beach starts where Encinitas Boulevard turns into B Street, and is one of the most popular beaches in Encinitas with both locals and tourists.
 It’s sandy and wide, great for kids and adults, and perfect for picnics, playing volleyballs, making sand castles, and summer evening bonfires.
 Moonlight Beach is an excellent swimming, snorkeling, and surfing beach, band it’s popular for surf fishing.

 The area boasts tennis courts and kids’ playgrounds, a space to rent beach gear, and a nice snack bar.
+This and more is why Moonlight Beach ranks #1 in our list of the best beach beaches in Encinitas.
 The beach used to be very popular with locals for midnight picnics in the 1900s, which is how it became known as Moonlight Beach.
 Even today, you can still see people lighting bonfires and having late parties in the moonlight!

 4. Visit the San Diego Botanic Garden.

 Packed with four miles of trails, the San Diego Botanic Garden off of Quail Gardens Drive is home to an incredible diversity of plant life and native flora and fauna — you’ll see everything from arid deserts to a tropical jungle and bamboo groves.
 The plants thrive, and you will enjoy different vistas, numerous flowering trees, majestic palms, and the largest bamboo collection in the country.
 The San Diego Botanic Garden is one of the best things to do in Encinitas, California!